python-social-auth/social-docs/docs/configuration/webpy.rst

 Add the social application into URLs::

-    from social.apps.webpy_app import app as social_app
+    from social_webpy import app as social_app

     urls = (
         ...